×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Polis involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large villa.
 Next, you should research the different areas in Polis to find a neighborhood that suits your lifestyle and preferences.
 Some people might prefer a quiet, residential area, while others might want to be close to shops, restaurants, and other amenities.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online real estate portals that list properties for rent or sale in Polis, such as Cyprus Property For Sale, BuySell Cyprus, and Purple International.
 These websites allow you to filter properties based on your criteria, such as price, size, and location.
 In addition to online searches, you might also want to consider hiring a local real estate agent.
 They can provide valuable insight into the local market, help you negotiate prices, and guide you through the legal process of renting or buying a property in Cyprus.
 When you find a property you're interested in, arrange a viewing.
 This will give you a chance to inspect the property in person and ask any questions you might have.
 Finally, once you've found a place you like, you'll need to negotiate the terms of the lease or purchase agreement, pay any necessary deposits or fees, and arrange for the move.
-Remember, finding a place to live can take time, so it's important to be patient and thorough in your search," said one expat in Polis.
+Remember, finding a place to live can take time, so it's important to be patient and thorough in your search," replied a member in Polis.

 Avertiss Real Estate